binaryphile/binaryphile.com/posts/upgrading-spree-from-1-2-to-1-3.md

 : Perform the upgrade again, remembering to run all migrations.
 Run the store again on the upgraded db to verify.

-: Dump the db with the `-ct` options, then load it into your new store.
+: Dump the db with the `-ct` options.
+Drop and recreate the new store's schema, run `bundle exec rake db:schema:load`, then load it into your new store.
 Run the new store to verify.

 : Finally, dump the new database with the regular mysqldump command (no `-ct`) and scp it back to your production machine.
 Drop and create the